Kong/docs.konghq.com/app/_src/gateway/reference/expressions-language/overview.md

 With the release of version 3.0, {{site.base_gateway}} now ships with a powerful and efficient rule based engine using a domain-specific language called Expressions.
-Expressions can be used to perform tasks such as defining complex routing logic that was previously not possible with the pre 3.0 router.
+Expressions can be used to perform tasks such as defining complex routing logic that was previously not possible with the pre 3.0 era router.
 This document serves as a reference for the Expressions language and how it can be used.

 If you want to learn how to configure routes using Expressions as well